Ahlfeldt/AABPL-toolkit-python/README.md

 When using the algorithm in your work, **please cite Ahlfeldt, Albers, Behrens (2024): Prime locations.
 American Economic Review: Insights, forthcoming.**

 ## Installation
-To install the Python package of the ABRSQOL-toolkit, run the following command in your python environment in your terminal.
+To install the Python package of the AABPL-toolkit, run the following command in your python environment in your terminal.

-pip install aabpl
+'pip install aabpl'

+If you are **new to Python**, you can download the Anaconda distrbution from [this website](https://www.anaconda.com/download).
+Then enter the command into the Anaconda Promt.

 Alternatively you can also install it from within your python script:
 ```python